 I love The Container Store and have used many of their products in outfitting my office with shelf storage and office supplies.
-My inspiration for the computer monitor stand was this one shown on The Container Store website.
+My inspiration for the computer monitor stand was the one shown on The Container Store website.

 I loved that it raised the computer monitor up several inches and provided space underneath and on the stand for small office supplies.
-I love all the office supplies from Poppin, especially my stapler and scotch tape dispenser. $13.99 for both the stabler and scotch tape dispenser is a great price.
+I love all the office supplies from Poppin, especially my stapler and scotch tape dispenser.

 When I saw the monitor on the website, I saved the picture and I thought about it for about a week before deciding I definitely wanted one.
 But, as I said earlier, I knew I could make one myself and I knew I had all the supplies I needed at home.